AlexisCastro12/PacMen-Factory/README.md

 Find the folder in the path where the clone was made and open the './index.html' file in any browser (Chrome recommended).

-The region where each pacman will move (container delimited with gold dots) is shown in the application's user interface.
-Just click the add pacman button and then start the game.
+The region where each Pac-Man will move (container delimited with gold dots) is shown in the application's user interface.
+Just click the add Pac-Man button and then start the game.
 You will start to see the movement of the character.

 You can add as many Pac-Mans as you want before or after starting the game.